Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 # Looking at the model output

 The FOAM model output consists in standard, self-describing and cross-platform NetCDF files.
-You can use various tools to open such files and generates figures and diagnostics.
+You can use various tools to open such files and generate figures and diagnostics.
 Here is a short selection:

-1. The legacy software used to treat the FOAM output is the very convenient and simple scipting language [Ferret](https://ferret.pmel.noaa.gov/Ferret/).
+1. The legacy software used to treat the FOAM output is the very convenient and simple scripting language [Ferret](https://ferret.pmel.noaa.gov/Ferret/), which can be installed on Linux clusters or even locally, including on MacOS.
 PyFerret is just an upgrade but remains largely similar.

 2. A more complex but way more powerful tool is Python.